What is life insurance?

 Home much life insurance cover do I need?

-You might want to chat to your financial adviser about your circumstances to consider how much insurance you might need.
+You might want to chat to your financial adviser about your circumstances to consider how much life insurance you might need.

 Will I get a refund if I cancel my policy?